General

 5. Select whether to transfer the log file to NAVER Cloud's technical support center.

 • If you want to transfer the log file, select Yes.
-The file transfer is started.
+The file transfer starts right away.
 If the file is transferred, a success message and the ShortURL where you can download the log are displayed.

-• If you don't want to transfer the log file, select No to end it.
+• If you do not want to transfer the log file, select No to end it.

 gpu-server-createvpc_guide32_ko